-Who can resist the scent of dough cooking, rich tomato sauce, and all that ooey-gooey mozzarella cheese!
-Not only is Totinos pizza convenient, but it is good and a welcome sight at the end of a long day.
+Who can resist the scent of dough cooking, rich tomato sauce, and all that ooey-gooey mozzarella cheese?
+Not only is Totino pizza convenient, but it is good and a welcome sight at the end of a long day.

 The History Of Totinos